Skip to Content

 1. What are the shipping, handling, security and insurance charges?

-Free shipping on all orders.
-Order minimum $99.
+Free shipping on all orders greater or equal to $99.
 Due to U.S. Postal Service policy, it is cost prohibitive to ship heavy packages (greater than 10 pounds) to a PO Box.
 If you require delivery of a heavy package to a PO Box, there will likely be a $110 surcharge applied to the order.
 However, we will work to provide alternative delivery options to avoid this fee whenever possible.
 Please note that due to government laws, we cannot ship to APO/FPO facilities.

 2. Do you ship internationally?